-INTERNATIONAL APPLICANTS REQUIREMENTS: International applicants must submit a TOEFL or IELTS score if English is not the applicant's native language.
-Applications will not be reviewed without a qualifying TOEFL or IELTS score.
+International applicants must submit a TOEFL or IELTS score if English is not the applicant's native language.
+Applications will not be reviewed without the minimum TOEFL or IELTS score.
 No exceptions.

 Please have TOEFL and IELTS submit test results electronically.
 The AFI Conservatory testing code is 9760.